 Experts recommend cooking raw leaves for at least 20 minutes in a non aluminum pot before eating.
 Cooking in aluminum may cause diarrhea.
 You can drink the broth or use in in soup if it has cooked at least 20 minutes.
 Best to cook uncovered.

 FREE shipping included anywhere in the continental US

-Plant fairly deep in dirt making sure to bury two or three knuckles.
+HOW TO PLANT: Plant fairly deep in dirt making sure to bury two or three knuckles.
 For best results, plant your cuttings with the “smile” on the knuckles pointing upward like a u (not frowning).
 This should position the sprouting leaves to point upward.
-Keep plant moist but not too wet.
-Within a few weeks you should see fresh leaves sprouting.
-Chaya loves the sun.
-You can experiment with rooting in water but don’t let the roots get too soggy.
-Some Chaya plants thrive in sandy soul.
+Please note: If you have allergies to latex, do not handle Chaya plants!

-Tree Spinach, Mayan Miracle Plant or Chaya Chayamansa.
-Our plants are the maple leaf shape, non stinging variety.
-Chaya is being studied for its natural plant based medicinal value for diabetics and as a leafy green Superfood Solution for World Hunger.
-(See excerpts from ECHO & Purdue University Research below.)
+AKA Tree Spinach, Mayan Miracle Plant or Chaya Chayamansa.
+Our plants are the Chayamansa, maple leaf shape, non stinging variety.
+Chaya is being studied for its natural plant based medicinal value for preventing diabetes, cardiovascular problems and many more diseases.
+It is highly recommended by experts as a leafy green Superfood Solution for World Hunger.

 Dr. Suzy is a retired Doctor of Chiropractic and active Health And Fitness Educator.
 The information and suggestions that she shares on this website are for reference purposes only and not intended to be diagnostic in any way nor a substitute for consultation with a physician or other licensed health-care professional.
 Always obtain a complete physical examination and discuss your specific conditions, limitations, and health history with the qualified health care provider of your choice before making major lifestyle changes.
 Information and statements regarding dietary supplements have not been evaluated by the FDA.